dsboger-zz/gnome-shell-extension-bumblebee-status/README.md

 # GNOME Shell Extension: Bumblebee Status

-A GNOME Shell extension that shows the status of the NVIDIA GPU in an Optimus laptop.
+Shows the status of the NVIDIA GPU in an Optimus laptop using Bumblebee.

 ## Installation